 The COVID-19 pandemic has proved that the personnel's health is the most important resource in any company.
 In developed countries, healthcare management is one of the most powerful approaches available for employers to reduce costs and increase their employees' KPIs.

 Cornwall University calculated that a company loses $180 billion annually in the United States because of sick leave certificates.
 20 years ago, large international companies got tired of spending money on the employees’ treatment, and required their HR departments to implement healthcare management principles into the corporate structure.
-7 years after the introduction of healthcare management programs, the labor losses of the top 100 American companies decreased from 7-8 days to 3-5 days per employee.
+In the US, 7 years after the introduction of healthcare management programs, the labor losses due to sick leaves decreased from 7-8 days to 3-5 days per employee in companies from the top 100 list.

-The international experience shows that duly organized health management can reduce the disease incidence by 40-50%, decrease the number of sick leaves by 20%, increase the detection of chronic diseases by 10-15% and, as a result, reduce the average period of temporary disability by 30%.
+The international experience shows that duly organized health management practices can reduce the disease incidence by 40-50% and the number of sick leaves by 20% respectively.
+It also increases the detection of chronic diseases by 10-15% and, as a result, the average period of temporary disability goes down by 30%.
 Bupa, a British insurance company, revealed that the productivity of healthy people is 20% higher, and their high productivity allows the companies to earn extra hundreds of millions of dollars.

 Healthcare management should become a full-fledged corporate system.
 If it was a part of personnel management services earlier, large companies would begin establishing independent departments with a wide range of functions for this purpose.
 Healthcare management includes additional health insurance, corporate psychological counseling, gym classes, stress management programs, and more.